-March 15th: Ministry releases preliminary Operating Grant Revenue estimates for upcoming school year.
 February/March: Finance Department leads development of staffing, school and departmental budget estimates for next school year incorporating Board priorities.

-- Salary budgets are determined by establishing an average teacher salary for the upcoming year which includes the costs of all contractual salary increments and benefit costs. - A Consultation Guide to frame the financial environment and budget process is released.
+Salary and benefit budgets (90% of expenditures) are determined by establishing an average teacher salary for the upcoming year which includes the costs of all contractual salary increments and benefit costs.